doridori/Pilot/README.md

 - What is the user currently doing?
 - What was the user previously doing that can be returned to?
-- What happens if the user decides to do something else
+- What happens if the user decides to do something else?
-- What data is associated with what the user is currently doing
+- What data is associated with what the user is currently doing?
-- What operations are associated with what the user
+- What operations are associated with what the user is currently doing?

 UI Rendering is generally concerned with: